The Evolution Of Formula 1 Helmets

 Helmets are tested by applying 700 degrees centigrade of heat on the outside.
 On the inside of the helmet, the temperature should not exceed 70 degrees centigrade.
 The helmets are tested at the Snell Memorial Foundation.
 The testing body was founded after American racer William Snell died in a crash and his helmet was not tough enough to protect him.

 FIA’s stringent Standard 8860 came into force after the Brazilian racer died from head injuries in a crash in 1994.
 The 2004 standards also stipulate the use of straps to prevent the drivers head from snapping forward in the event of a crash.
 There is also a consideration for the drivers hearing.
 The standard stipulates that the sound level inside the helmet should be less than 100 decibels.
+Take a look at these car racing helmets on CarBibles to find the perfect one for your next racing.

 The FIA’s Standard 8860-2018